What is the Daily Management System (DMS)?

 What are the benefits of the Daily Management System?

-The main benefit of the DMS is that it guarantees rapid and effective response to performance shortfalls at all levels of problem-solving.
+The main benefits of the DMS is that it guarantees rapid and effective response to performance shortfalls at all levels of problem-solving.
 It has 4 pillars:

 • Shop floor tours, or Gemba Walk routines, which are used to observe compliance with defined safety or quality standards in the field, or any other standard defined by the company